Calvin Johnson: Cannabis

 In February 2019, Johnson and his wife Brittney were granted preliminary approval to open a medical cannabis dispensary in Michigan.
 He has since proceeded with plans to launch several cannabis facilities across the state (along with his business partner Rob Sims) under the brand name Primitiv.
 In August 2019, Johnson was named to the board of directors of the Michigan Cannabis Industry Association.

 Also in August 2019, Johnson announced a partnership with Harvard University to study the effects of cannabis on chronic traumatic encephalopathy (CTE) and its benefits in managing pain.
 As part of the partnership, Johnson and Sims announced a six-figure donation to the International Phytomedicines and Medical Cannabis Institute at Harvard.
 In his Hall of Fame induction speech, Johnson noted his work with Harvard and the potential for plant-based medicines to "provide an alternative to their destructive counterparts, opioids".

 Personal life

 Johnson founded The Calvin Johnson Jr. Foundation, Inc. in 2008.
 The foundation's goals include dedication to education, training, and social development of at-risk youth and providing financial aide to various community organizations.
-The Foundation hosts an annual camp calledCatching Dreams, which aims to help high school wide receivers.
+The Foundation hosts an annual camp called Catching Dreams, which aims to help high school wide receivers.

 Johnson became engaged to long-time girlfriend Brittney McNorton in March 2015.
 They were married in June 2016.
 The couple currently resides in Detroit.
-He has a son, C.J., from a previous relationship.
+He has three sons named Caleb, Calvin III, and Carter.

 Johnson is a Christian.
 Johnson has a tattoo of the crucifixion of Jesus on his left arm and a Christian cross on his right arm.
 Johnson was part of a weekly Bible study group with other Lions players.